 The Company has signed a contract for a joint-construction project-"012310247" with Hsin Pei Real Estate Development Co., Ltd. during June 2017.
-According to the agreement, The Company accounts for 33.9% of the project.
-For the years ended December 31, 2021 and 2020, management fee income amounted to \$10,811 thousand and \$8,777 thousand, respectively.
-As of December 31, 2021 and 2020, the resulting accounts receivable amounted to \$1,464 thousand and \$1,721 thousand respectively, both of which were included in the line item of "other receivables due from related parties.
+According to the agreement, The Company accounts for 33.9% of the project, and charged Hsin Pei Real Estate for 6% of the management fee.
+For the years ended December 31, 2022 and 2021, management fee income amounted to \$21,904 thousand and \$10,811 thousand, respectively.
+As of December 31, 2022 and 2021, the resulting accounts receivable amounted to \$1,795 thousand and \$1,464 thousand respectively, both of which were included in the line item of "other receivables due from related parties.

 The Company offers management services to its subsidiaries.
-For the year ended December 31, 2021 and 2020, the Company recognized management income amounted \$260 and \$346 thousands respectively.
-As of December 31, 2021 and 2020 the accounts receivables of \$260 and \$346 thousands, respectively, recorded as "accounts-receivales - related parties ." has not been received.
+For the year 2021, the Company recognized management income amounted \$260 thousands, and accounts receivables of \$260 thousands, recorded as "Other receivable-related parties".